eddie-rok/rok-betrayal-tracker/README.md

 1. Open the `manifest.json` file in this repository.
 2. Locate the `"host_permissions"` and `"matches"` arrays.
 3. You will see that it strictly limits network traffic to:
-   * The specific RoK stat sites (like `heroscroll.com` and `rokstats.online`) so it can highlight players on your screen.
+   * The specific RoK stat sites (like `heroscroll.com` and `rokstats.online`) so it can highlight kingdoms on your screen.
    * `https://docs.google.com/*` which is used **strictly in the background** so the extension can download the public database CSV file.

 Google Chrome strictly enforces these rules at the browser level.
 Because `docs.google.com` is not in the `"matches"` array for content scripts, the extension is completely blind and cannot read or touch your screen if you visit your personal Google Docs or Google Drive.